fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 () => void
 ```

 The type of _onSubmit_ is a bit more interesting, it has one parameter that has the type _PatientFormValues_.
-The return value of the function is _Promise<void>_.
+The return value of the function is _Promise&#60;void&#62;_.
 So again the function type is written with the arrow syntax:

 ```js
 (values: PatientFormValues) => Promise<void>
 ```

 The return value of a _async_ function is a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#return_value) with the value that the function returns.
-Our function does not return anything so the proper return type is _Promise<void>_.
+Our function does not return anything so the proper return type is just _Promise&#60;void&#62;_.

 </div>